NULLx2099/odd_even_x86/README.md

 Compile:

 I used GCC to compile.
-Feel free to use what you are comfortable with.
+Feel free to use whatever you are comfortable with.

 Compiling into an ELF-file
 ```sh